01 of 18

 Atlantis Resort: Paradise Island, Bahamas

 What hotel amenity do kids care most about?
-Thirty-seven percent of American kids and 75 percent of parents named the pool, according to a huge family vacation survey by HomeAway.
+Thirty-seven percent of American kids and 75 percent of parents named the pool, according to a wide family vacation survey by HomeAway.
 Good luck pulling your kids away from these standout splashgrounds.

-At Atlantis Resort on Paradise Island in the Bahamas, families can enjoy complimentary access to the resort's jaw-dropping 141-acre Aquaventure waterscape featuring incredible Atlantean-themed towers, thrilling high-speed water slides, a mile-long river ride with rolling rapids and wave surges, 20 swimming areas, a spectacular kids water-play fort and 11 unique swimming pools.Continue to 2 of 18 below.
+At Atlantis Resort on Paradise Island in the Bahamas, families can enjoy complimentary access to the resort's jaw-dropping 141-acre Aquaventure waterscape, featuring incredible Atlantean-themed towers, thrilling high-speed water slides, a mile-long river ride with rolling rapids and wave surges, 20 swimming areas, a spectacular kids water-play fort, and 11 unique swimming pools.Continue to 2 of 18 below.

 02 of 18

 Aulani, a Disney Resort & Spa: Oahu, Hawaii